gravitational/careers/challenges/security/application-security.md

   exercises from consuming undue amounts of your time, and not to test performance under pressure.

-We believe this technique is not only better, but also is more fun compared to whiteboard/quiz interviews so common in the industry.
+We believe this technique is not only better but also is more fun compared to whiteboard/quiz interviews so common in the industry.

 [Some of the best teams use coding challenges.](https://sockpuppet.org/blog/2015/03/06/the-hiring-post/)